Mental Health : New Research Directions

 Submission Options

-We are soliciting four types of contributions for the workshop (maximum 6 pages; shorter papers welcome):
+We are soliciting five types of contributions for the workshop (maximum 6 pages; shorter papers welcome):

 • Challenge papers, in which authors describe a specific challenge to be pitched and discussed at the workshop.
 These papers often lead to a lively discussion during the workshop.